mahdijaf/mahdijaf/README.md

-Hi, 👋 I'm Marty Joday – Azure Cloud Architect
-Welcome to my GitHub!
+Hi, 👋 I'm Mahdee (Marty) – Azure Cloud Architect Welcome to my GitHub!
 I'm a skilled Azure Cloud Architect with expertise in designing, implementing, and optimizing cloud-based solutions.
 I specialize in crafting scalable, secure, and high-performance architectures tailored to meet diverse business needs.

 What I Bring to the Table: